3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ## fmod
-**Description:** Performs a modulo operation on the inputs "A" and "B" and writes the result to the output "result".
+**Description:** Computes the remainder of the divison of the inputs "A" / "B" and writes the result to the output "result", as known from C++ fmod. result = A - B * trunc(A/B)
+The result will have the same sign as A.

 **Inputs:**
 | Identifier   | Description                      |